 The Ultimate Masonry Paint

-When we developed our innovative formulation, we wanted revolutionise how masonry paints perform.
+When we developed our innovative formulation, we wanted to revolutionise how masonry paints perform.
 Having seen how standard masonry paints were not properly protecting houses from the elements, we thought it was time for change.

 We had two objectives when we developed our masonry paint.
-Firstly to produce a paint that prevented water absorption and secondly to ensure the paint did not impact the breathability of exterior walls once applied.
+Firstly to produce a paint that significantly reduced water absorption and secondly to ensure the paint did not impact the breathability of exterior walls once applied.
 The result of this is that we developed our super hydrophobic nano-technology which lines the pores of exterior walls without sealing these pores, preventing water absorption but still maintaining an open-pore structure and therefore offering high breathability.

 The concept is simple, our nano-technology comprises of millions of microscopic pyramids that mean water beads cannot sit on the surface, causing them to simply roll away.
 This creates what is known as a 'super hydrophobic' surface, as water is completely repelled from it before it can soak through.
 These pyramids still have small gaps however, that are small enough for water vapour to pass through, ensuring full breathability of the property is maintained.
 This is all invisible to the naked eye, which is why we call it our nano-technology.